 5. Marshall amplifier fridge

 Finally, let’s go for a bit of novelty.
-Buy beyond that, the Marshall amplifier fridge does the job it is supposed to do.
+But beyond that, the Marshall amplifier fridge does the job it is supposed to do.

 The problem is perhaps the size.
 Yes, this is a talking point in your kitchen and a bold piece of design for any kitchen.
-But the 92 litre storage space is down on the rest and will struggle to cope with there demands of a large family.
+But the 92-litre storage space is down on the rest and will struggle to cope with the demands of a large family.

 Not sure of the rating here, but the Marshall fridge has two adjustable glass shelves with spill protection, a spacious lower area for large items, can storage, and a blue interior LED light for a bit of ‘atmosphere; when you open the door.

-Smaller fridge and a smaller price at £307 too.
+Smaller fridge and a smaller price at £289 too after a recent price drop.

 Of course, there are numerous options elsewhere if you want something with a touch of retro but a little more mainstream.
 Just check out your local appliance store.